huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 </div>

-Save your new application and you will get the required details we need to configure SSO:
+Save your new application.

+### Step 3: Finalize configuration on Hugging Face

+In your Okta application,  under "General", find the following fields.
+You will need them to finalize the SSO setup on Hugging Face.

+- Client ID
+- Client secret
+- Issuer URL

+The Okta Issuer URL is generally a URL like `https://tenantId.okta.com`; you can refer to their [guide](https://support.okta.com/help/s/article/What-is-theIssuerlocated-under-the-OpenID-Connect-ID-Token-app-settings-used-for?language=en_US) for more details.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-okta-guide-4.png"/>
 </div>

-### Configure SSO Organization settings

-Navigate to your organization settings and select SSO.
-In the SSO configuration form, insert the following details: Issuer URL, Client Id, Client Secret.
-Click "Save and Test OIDC Configuration".
-The Okta Issuer URL is generally a URL like `https://tenantId.okta.com`; you can refer to their [guide](https://support.okta.com/help/s/article/What-is-theIssuerlocated-under-the-OpenID-Connect-ID-Token-app-settings-used-for?language=en_US) for more details.
+In the SSO section of your organization's settings on Hugging Face, copy-paste the values from Okta:

+- Sign-on URL
+- SP Entity ID
+- Public certificate

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-okta-guide-5.png"/>
 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-okta-guide-5-dark.png"/>
 </div>

+You can now click on "Update and Test OIDC configuration" to save the settings.

-After clicking, you should be redirected to our SSO provider login prompt after completing the login from your SSO provider.
-Then you'll be redirected to the settings page confirming that the test is successful.
+You should be redirected to your SSO provider (IdP) login prompt.
+Once logged in, you'll be redirected to your organization's settings page.

+A green mark near the SAML selector will attest that the test was successful.

 <div class="flex justify-center">